rubenhortas/awesome-htb-widget/README.md

 It's also good to see the IP of your VPN interface (and) if the interface is up.

 ## Screenshots
-- With target on
+- With target on\
 ![Screenshot target on](https://github.com/rubenhortas/awesome-htb-widget/blob/main/screenshots/target_on_screenshot.jpg)

--With target off
+- With target off\
 ![Screenshot target off](https://github.com/rubenhortas/awesome-htb-widget/blob/main/screenshots/target_off_screenshot.jpg)

 (If the interface is down the widget is not shown)